DFHack/dfhack/docs/plugins/regrass.rst

 Regrasses the entire map by default.

 ``debugfilter set Debug regrass log`` can be used to figure out why regrass is failing on a tile.
-Avoid regrassing the entire map with this enabled, as it will flood the console for several minutes.
+(Avoid regrassing the entire map with this enabled, as it will make the game unresponsive and flood the console for several minutes!)
 Disable with ``debugfilter set Info regrass log``.

 Options